Amazon Changes A9 to Favor their own Brands

-On the other side of the spectrum, Seller brands will likely gain exposure because of the way Amazon profits on their advertising sales.
-You have to remember, Amazon advertising differs from Google and Facebook in that they make money off the advertisement and the sale.
+On the other side of the spectrum, Seller brands will likely gain exposure because of the way Amazon profits from their advertising sales.
+You have to remember, that Amazon advertising differs from Google and Facebook in that they make money off the advertisement and the sale.
 So, some could argue it’s a conflict of interest.

 Key Metrics to Look For

 In anticipation of the change, e-commerce teams need to put a heavy emphasis on data insights.
 While you’ll need all key metrics to get the full picture, impressions will serve to be highly insightful.

 If you’re a brand competing in the same category as “Amazon Basics” or Amazon’s skincare line Belie, a week over week decrease in impressions is a good indicator you’re losing preferential placements to Amazon brands or brands who are more profitable for Amazon.

 This isn’t to say if you have a week-over-week decrease in impressions this is the only logical explanation.
 It’s important to do your due diligence, deep-dive the data, and when you’ve ruled out all other possibilities (optimization issues, suppressed listings, etc), then you can dub the A9 change as the culprit.

 What Brand’s Can Do

 Brands need to understand the playing field that they’re in and that Amazon has the home-field advantage.
 The sooner you accept it, the more easily you can adapt.